Use this easy Cricut Print Then Cut Tutorial to make your own DIY stickers – perfect for potty charts, planners, and all types of crafts!

-Hi friends, welcome back (or welcome to any first-time visitors)!
-I’m so happy to have you here for this tutorial because in today’s post, I’m making STICKERS!
+Hi friends!
+I’m so happy to have you here for this tutorial because, in today’s post, I’m making Cricut STICKERS!

 I’ve been going vinyl crazy these last few weeks with my Cricut Explore Air 2, so I decided it was time to branch out into something new but still 100% beginner-friendly.

 With the new year coming up (who else just can’t wrap their minds around it being 2020 in a couple of weeks?!), I am patiently waiting for my planner to arrive in the mail.